American Bird Conservancy: United States

-Several organizations, including the American Bird Conservancy and the United States Geological Survey, were commissioned by the U. S. Federal Government to study the US State of Birds in 2007.
+Several organizations, including the American Bird Conservancy and the United States Geological Survey, were commissioned by the U. S. Federal Government to study the US State of Birds in 2009.
 They found that 800 species of birds in the U.S. were "endangered, threatened or in significant decline", with more birds threatened in the state of Hawaii than any other region.
 The study found that 39% of ocean birds were declining in population.
 They also learned that conservation efforts are very effective at helping bird populations to recover, with positive increases in some wetland bird species due to wetland conservation.

 In the U.S., they are trying to stop mountaintop mining in the Appalachias in order to protect vital breeding habitat.
 In 1996, after American Bird Conservancy threatened to sue the U.S. Navy over the San Clemente loggerhead shrike (Lanius ludovicicanus mearnsi) whose habitat was formerly used by the Navy for bombardment training, the Navy agreed to take steps to protect the species and its habitat.

 Cats Indoors is a public education campaign by American Bird Conservancy to encourage control of cats in order to protect birds from predation by cats.
 The objective of the Conservancy's campaign is that all domestic cats should be contained or leashed when outdoors or kept indoors.

-ABC supports renewable energy as vital in the fight against climate change, and promotes siting of wind facilities to minimize impacts on birds.
+ABC believes that climate change is a critical threat to birds.
+Recognizing this fact, ABC supports renewable energy, including wind energy, and the transition away from fossil fuels.
+However, not every wind project is proposed in a suitable location.
+Some projects — sited in major bird migration routes or stopover sites — threaten huge numbers of birds.
+Some areas of the country are better suited to the development of wind energy than others.
+ABC has provided a wind risk assessment map to help identify these places.